-The medical malpractice law firm of Schochor, Federico and Staton, P.A. recently endowed the Green Street Academy with a $50,000 donation.
+The medical malpractice law firm of Schochor, Staton, Goldberg, and Cardea, P.A. recently endowed the Green Street Academy with a $50,000 donation.
 A progressive, inclusive charter school, GSA serves hundreds of middle and high-school students in West Baltimore.

 The donation was made during a recent fundraising event hosted by the school.
 Held on February 23, the fundraiser showcased the Academy’s unique offerings as a comprehensive educational system that focuses on academic success and pre-professional training.
 During the evening, students led interactive presentations at various locations thorough the school, including the Greenhouse, Aquaculture Lab, Construction, Design, and Management Lab, Student Internship Office, Urban Agriculture Office, the CollegeBound Office, and the Gymnasium.
 The three-and-a-half-hour event concluded with a presentation from the Executive Director, Daniel Schochor, Ph.D.